Does having a baby on a budget feel impossible?

 I’ll let you be the judge of what your baby does and doesn’t need… but when we brought our baby home from the hospital we bathed him in the sink, often changed him on a towel laid on the spare bed (even though we do have a change table), and to this day we still don’t own a stroller.

 Babies in Denmark sleep in cardboard boxes.
 You can get by with very little stuff.

 That said, you often don’t HAVE to get by with very little stuff.

-4) Prepare freezer meals prior to babe’s arrival.
+4) Prepare freezer meals (and learn to meal plan) prior to babe’s arrival

 You wouldn’t believe the number of times I would just given up and grabbed take out if there hadn’t been freezer meals waiting.
 These probably saved us a few thousand dollars in the first two months alone.
 (Take-out ads up FAST! $35 or so, even just 3 times per week, is an easy $400 / month.
 And if I’m honest, we eat more than 3 x week.)

-5) Learn to love thrift shops, garage sales & friends who are done having kids.
+5) Learn to love thrift shops, consignment stores, garage sales, Facebook marketplace & friends who are done having kids

 A few weeks after our baby was born we stopped by a local thrift shop to see if we could grab him some warmer jammies than the ones we had.
 My husband looked around for about two minutes and said “I can not believe any one ever buys baby clothes new.”
 (And then he, the king of not buying anything EVER, proceeded to pick out little coats and shirts that he just had to have for the baby.
 It was adorable.)

-Things we got second hand (or borrowed from friends):
+Here’s the things we got second hand (or borrowed from friends or a family member):